-- Click Add.
+- 1. Click Add.

-- 2. Select Enabled to enable Access Control Mode.
+- 2. In the Add IP Addresses screen, assign the IP address of the management station that is permitted to access the local management services, in the IP Address text box.

-- 3. To assign the IP address of the management station that is permitted to access the local management services, enter the IP address in the IP Address text box.
+- 3. Enter the Subnet Mask.

-- 4. Enter the Subnet Mask.
+- 4. Click Save / Apply.

-- 5. Click Save / Apply.
+- 5. In the Access Control -- IP Address screen, select the IP address then select Enabled to enable Access Control Mode.